Jitendraunatti/JioTv/README.md

 <h3>☠️ ADVANCED  FEATURES :</h3>

 - The channels and playlist are fetched directly from the JioTV API.
-- If you have your own M3U8 link, just set it up like this: play.php?id=https://dai.fancode.com/primary/103438_english_hls_6006ta-di/index.m3u8

 <img src="https://i.ibb.co/HT7gXyn/image.png" alt="home" width="700" height="350">